Driving the Wild Sukhumi Military Road to Klukhori Pass

-The main track of the road follows the ancient Darin Path from Alans to Byzantines.
-In the soviet times, this was an important and popular traveling object.
+Located near the stunning Oz.klukhor (Klukhor lake), the road to the summit, also known as Klukhorskii Pass, is the infamous SH10 (Sukhumi Military Road), a path leading from Northern Caucasus of Russia to the Black Sea coast.
+It follows the ancient Darin Path from Alans to Byzantines.
+During the Soviet Era, the popular All-Union Tourist Route #43 passed along Sukhum Road and was an important and popular traveling object.
 The modern road was built in the second half of the 19th century, during the Russo-Turkish War and the campaign to conquer the mountain tribes of the Caucasus.

 Pic: Евгений Перцев